erdavila/c-plus-plus-11/README.md

  g++ -Wall -std=c++11 <INPUT.cpp> -o <OUTPUT>
 ```

+* `nosj-cpp/` - A JSON library that works with UTF-8-encoded strings.
 * `SI/` - Types and operations on physical units - A toy-project to practice
 meta-programming with C++ templates.
 (You should not use this in serious applications!
 I recommend using Boost.Units library instead.)